Inauguration of the Toksöz Room in the Earth Resources Laboratory, Spring 2014 - Image credit: Helen Hill

 Supports graduate fellowships with a preference for students in geology and geophysics.
 Read more about the Theodore Richard Madden ’49 Fellowship Fund.

-Cash gifts made by check should be payable to MIT, and mailed with a short letter that states your gift’s purpose and includes the fund number to:
+Cash gifts made by check should be payable to MIT, and mailed with your contribution form (pdf format) or a letter stating your gift’s purpose and including the fund number (see Giving Opportunities) to:

 MIT Annual Fund